jackiehjm/stx-docs/doc/source/deploy/standard-configuration-with-dedicated-storage.rst

 allowing controller nodes, storage nodes, and worker nodes to scale independently from each other.

-The controller nodes provide the master function for the system.
+The controller nodes provide the control-plane function for the system.
 Two controller nodes are required to provide redundancy.
 The controller nodes' server and peripheral resources such as CPU cores/speed, memory, storage, and network interfaces can be scaled to meet requirements.

 Storage nodes provide a large scale Ceph cluster for the storage backend for Kubernetes |PVCs|.
 They are deployed in replication groups of either two or